awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 the client uses HTTP/2 connection on Node.js, and uses WebSocket connection on browsers and React Native.

 ## Prerequisites

 To build this cross-service example, you need the following:

 * An AWS account.
 For more information see [AWS SDKs and Tools Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/overview.html).
-* A project environment to run these Node TypeScript examples, and install the required AWS SDK for JavaScript and third-party modules.
+* A project environment to run this Node JavaScript example, and install the required AWS SDK for JavaScript and third-party modules.
 For instructions, see [Create a Node.js project environment](#create-a-nodejs-project-environment) on this page.
 * At least one email address verified on Amazon SES.
 For instructions, see [Verifying an email address on Amazon SES](#verifying-an-email-address-on-amazon-ses).
 * The following AWS resources:
     - An unauthenticated AWS Identity and Access Management (IAM) user role with the following permissions: